GoogleCloudPlatform/genai-databases-retrieval-app/docs/run_langchain_demo.md

 1. Make sure you've [setup and initialized your Database](../README.md#setting-up-your-database).

-1. Make sure you've [deployed your extension service, and are running a connection to it locally on 127.0.0.1:8080](../README.md#deploying-the-extension-service).
+1. Make sure you've [deployed your retrieval service, and are running a connection to it locally on 127.0.0.1:8080](../README.md#deploying-the-retrieval-service).

 1. Make sure you have Python 3.11+ installed